 Pie & peas at Harry’s Cafe de Wheels (Sydney): £3.50

 Despite European claims to the contrary, Australia wasn’t first discovered by the Dutch at the beginning of the 16th century or the Portuguese, half a decade earlier, and definitely not by the Brit’s Captain James Cook on the HMS Endeavour in 1770.
 It’s highly likely that New Holland or the Great Southern Land or Australia, was inhabited some 70,000 years previous with low sea levels perhaps providing an initial crossing point from Indonesia to Northern Australia by way of the now sea-covered Timor Trough.Read more

 More about Australia

-Queensland is Australia’s tropical treasure trove, where glorious coral reefs lie offshore and ancient rainforests throng with life.
+Queensland - Australia’s tropical paradise, with glorious coral reefs and ancient rainforests.

-South Australia is like a continent in miniature, home to rugged coastline, vast mountain ranges and ancient forests.
+South Australia is glorious, all rugged coastline, vast mountain ranges and ancient forests.

 Among its many charms, Tassie is famed for the accessibility of its wildlife.